leeping/forcebalance/README.txt

 If you're reading this, you are probably looking for help. :)

-There is a centralized documentation available online at:
+There is documentation available online at:

 http://www.simtk.org/home/forcebalance